Home Compare ELIS.PA vs WKL.AS

 Elis vs Wolters Kluwer N.V.: Which Stock Looks Stronger in 2026?

-Wolters Kluwer holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and growth.
 Elis still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Elis, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Wolters Kluwer, but the market is not currently confirming it.

 INDUSTRY COMPARISON